October 15, 2019

 Hypnosis Treatment

 Self-hypnosis, on the other hand, is a deep state of meditation.
 Finding a quiet place where you will not be disturbed would be best.
 Lie down quietly and relax your whole body, starting with one part at a time.
-For example, start with your toes, and you want them to relax.
+For example, you start with your toes and want them to rest.
 Raise your body into your mind, and each part will relax.
 Take a deep, cleansing breath to relieve stress from your body.

 Once completely relaxed, you will make suggestions to yourself to help you achieve your desired goal.
 When satisfied with your self-hypnosis session, slowly count from 1 to 10.
 Then, open your eyes and slowly get up from your position.
 First, move slowly, as meditation and hypnosis can lower your blood pressure and make you dizzy.